CDPR-Modding-Documentation/Cyberpunk-Modding-Docs/for-mod-creators-theory/references-lists-and-overviews/vehicles/vehicle-drive-model-data-record.md

 This property maps the behavior of the wheels.
 It has four variables LF, RF, LB, RB that determine the roles of the four wheels, and it also had detailed setups for the wheels under its `.frontPreset` and `.backPreset`.

 ##### gamedataVehicleWheelDrivingPreset_Record

+N.B.
+Vehicles generally have two instances of this entry, one for the front wheel(s) and one for the back wheel(s).

 | Property | Data Type | Value Range | Meaning |
 | :--- | :--- | :--- | :--- |